MoHoushmand/mo/_sources/quantum_computers/superconducting_qubits/superconducting_qubits.md

 tr3
 ```

-Those of you familiar with circuits, particularly the electrical engineers,will recognize that the transmon looks,
+Those of you familiar with circuits, particularly the electrical engineers, will recognize that the transmon looks,
 well, just like a parallel combination of one capacitor and one inductor.In other words, an LC oscillator!
 This gets us most of the way there, so let’s take a look.
 The Hamiltonian for the LC oscillator consists of two terms